Frequently Asked Questions

 Q: Why did MariaDB Corporation adopt a new license for MariaDB MaxScale?

-BSL is a licensing innovation designed to drive stronger community participation by making the code freely available and open for any usage, modification or distribution that is below the specified use limitation.
+BSL is a licensing innovation designed to drive stronger community participation by making the code freely available and open for non-production usage, modification or distribution that is below the specified use limitation.
+BSL 1.1 allows for (and encourages) the licensor to define an Additional Use Grant (e.g., allowing for free use below a specified level, like in this example).

 Q: Which MariaDB Corporation products will be under the BSL?

-A: MariaDB MaxScale 2.0 will be under the BSL.
+A: BSL 1.1 for these projects.
+For MariaDB MaxScale 2.0.0 until 2.0.4, BSL 1.0 .
 MariaDB Server will continue to be licensed under GPL in perpetuity, while its connectors will continue to be under the LGPL.

 Q: How is the BSL different from Open Core?

-A: Open Core offers components where the non-core code is not open, or available in source form, cannot be modified and compiled, cannot be contributed to, and will never be Open Source.
+A: Open core offers some code under Open Source terms, but non-core code is not under Open Source terms, is not available in source form, cannot be modified and compiled, cannot be contributed to, and will never be Open Source.
 By using Open Core software, like with closed source code, you are locked to one vendor.
-With BSL, as compared to Open Core, the source code is available from the start, can be modified and compiled, contributions are encouraged, the product will become fully Open Source after a period of time and remains free for usage that is under the usage limitations.
+With BSL, as compared to Open Core, the source code is available from the start, can be modified and compiled, contributions are encouraged, the product will become fully Open Source after a period of time and remains free for non-production use.
 The importance of the eventual Open Source is that users are free from vendor lock-in.
 If the vendor decides to stop contributing to the code, users have open access and can modify, update and extend as needed.

 Q: How is the BSL different from dual GPL/commercial licensing?

 A: When using dual licensing with GPL, companies must pay for a commercial license to use the software with their closed source code.
-With BSL, the companies are only paying for the software if they want to use the software above the free usage limits.
+With BSL, the companies are only paying for the software if they want to make production use of the software.
 From a vendor perspective, GPL dual licensing only works for infrastructure products that other companies want to deeply embed in their product.
 BSL works for any kind of software product.

 Q: How is BSL different from the Fair Source License (https://fair.io/)?

 A: The Fair Source License uses the number of users as a limitation, which makes sense for some types of software such as stand-alone applications, but not for all.
-BSL limitations are more general and can vary from project to project, depending on what makes sense for a balance between free usage and paid usage.
-In addition, BSL code is guaranteed to become free Open Source software after a certain specified time.
+BSL limitations are more general and can vary from project to project by including an Additional Use Grant, depending on what makes sense for a balance between free usage and paid usage.
+In addition, BSL code is guaranteed to become Open Source software after a certain specified time.

 Q: Can I use the BSL for my own software?

 A: Yes, if you own the copyright to your code (or it is based on software with a permissive license, such as BSD).
 The BSL framework is designed to make it trivial for anyone to release their software under BSL.
 To convert your software to BSL, you have to add the BSL header to all your software files and include the BSL license file in your software distribution.
-In addition, you have to add the usage limits and Change Date that suits your software in the header of the BSL license file.
+In addition, you have to specify an Additional Use Grant (or state that there is none) and a Change Date that suits your software in the header of the BSL license file.

 To read more about using BSL for your own products, or modifying existing BSL products, please refer to the Adopting and Developing BSL Software FAQ here.